 Enjoy making art, writing, or any other creative outlet?
 Want to help create an online community space for teen self-expression via Tumblr?
 Join our Young Adult Creative Collective!
-Come to our first meeting to learn more and start creating!
+Come to our meetings on the fourth Thursday of every month to start creating!
 For grades 9-12.
 Parental approval required if under 18.

 February 24, 11:15 AM - 3:15 PM @ Oak Room, 1st Floor

 Free in-person tax preparation assistance to anyone, especially lower income households and taxpayers 50 years and older.
 Every Friday from February 3 - April 14, 2017.
 Call (650) 539-4459 for an appointment.

 February 25, 2:00 PM - 4:30 PM @ Oak Room, 1st Floor

 The incredible true story of gold medal champion Jesse Owens.
 Starring Stephen James, Jason Sudeikis, and Eli Goree.
 Rated PG-13.
 134 minutes.